uggla/rust-gopher-friend-cli/articles/article_02.md

 use gopher::*;
 ```

-Unfortunately this is still not working as the get_gopher() function is private.
+Unfortunately, this is still not working as the get_gopher() function is private.
 We need to change it to public as well as the enum declaration.
 ```rust
 pub enum Error {
 ...